 In a 3%-4% inflationary environment, I will raise my rent by 3-4% per annum.
 For example, five years from now, my $3,100/month in rent will jump to $3,682/month if I increase the rent by 3.5% every year.

 In order to calculate the capitalized value of my rent I simply take $3,682 X 12 = $44,184 divided by 4% = $1,104,600 as one means of valuing what the rental property is worth.

 Zero Inflationary Environment

-Cash is nothing more than a medium of exchange and stocks are pieces of nothing that lay claim to a company’s stream of profits.
+Cash is nothing more than a medium of exchange.
+And stocks are pieces of nothing that lay claim to a company’s stream of profits.
+Why rental property?
+Because it’s a powerful real asset class.
 Buy real assets.
-10 years later, you’ll be happy you did.
+Ten years later, you’ll be happy you did.

 Check out Credible, my favorite mortgage marketplace where prequalified lenders compete for your business.
 You can get competitive, real quotes in under three minutes for free.
 Mortgage rates are down to all-time lows!
 When banks compete, you win.

 If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Real estate is a key component of a diversified portfolio.
 Further, real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.

 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.
 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.